 Being able to filter out light sediment and other particulates, while still having the option of using the filtered water outside the bottle, makes it more useful than many of the alternatives.

-If I was planning to spend months or years somewhere where the water quality was dubious, I’d opt for the LifeSaver instead.
+If I was planning to spend months or years somewhere where the water quality was dubious, though, I’d opt for the LifeSaver instead.
 With much longer-lasting cartridges, it’d easily pay off its higher price, and not having to find replacements so often would also be very useful.

 Do you carry a water purifier?
 Which one, and why?